 What is Raising the Roof for Charity?

 Raising the Roof for Charity is an annual project of the Northshore Home Builders Association.
-Our members and community pool their time, work, and dedication to building a house that is raffled off.
-The proceeds from Raising the Roof for Charity benefit local deserving charities.
-Since 1994, this project has donated over $5 million to the local Northshore community.
+Our members and community donate their time, work, and products to building a house that is raffled off.
+The proceeds from Raising the Roof for Charity benefit local charities.
+Since 1994, this project has donated over $5 million to the Northshore community.

 What are the charities benefiting from Raising the Roof for Charity?